 - 2 cups all-purpose flour, plus more for dusting

-- 2 tablespoons confectioners' sugar, plus more for sprinkling
+- 2 tbsp confectioners' sugar, plus more for sprinkling

 - 1 large egg

-- Add butter and granulated sugar; mix on medium speed until fluffy.
-Mix in vanilla and egg.
-Reduce speed to low.
-Add flour mixture; mix until combined.
-Halve dough; shape into disks.
-Wrap in plastic; refrigerate until firm, at least 2 hours.
+- Add the butter and granulated sugar to the bowl of a stand mixer fitted with the paddle attachment.
+Beat on medium speed until fluffy.
+Mix in the vanilla extract and the egg.
+Reduce speed to low and add flour mixture, mixing until just combined.
+Halve the dough and shape it into 2 disks.
+Wrap the disks in plastic wrap and refrigerate until firm, at least 2 hours.

-- Meanwhile, heat jam in a small saucepan over medium heat until reduced and thickened, about 7 minutes; let cool.
+- To assemble cookies: Meanwhile, heat jam in a small saucepan over medium heat until reduced and thickened, about 7 minutes; let cool.

 - Dust the cutout cookies with confectioners' sugar - these will be the tops of your cookie sandwiches.
 Spread jam onto uncut cookies; top with the cut out cookies.

 Storage: Store cookies in an airtight container at room temperature for up to 2 days.

 The recipe calls for chopped pecans to be mixed into the dough but due to allergies, I omitted the pecans.
 I did not replace them with anything and there were no issues with the recipe made with this omission.
 But if you'd like, a ½ cup of coarsely ground oats might be a really nice substitution in place of the pecans.